Right Now, Here’s How You Can Trade Paramount Global (PARA) Aggressively

 Paramount Global (PARA): Earnings History

-If we examine Paramount Global’s recent earnings history, in the last quarter ended on 9/29/2022, it posted adjusted earnings per share of $0.39, beating the consensus of $0.43.
-In other words, it topped the consensus by -$0.04, resulting in a -9.30% surprise.
-In the 3 months period before the previous quarter which was closed on 9/29/2022, the stock recorded adjusted earnings per share of $0.39 in contrast with the Outlook of $0.43.
-That was a difference of -$0.04 and a surprise of -9.30%.
+If we examine Paramount Global’s recent earnings history, in the last quarter ended on 6/29/2022, it posted adjusted earnings per share of $0.64, slashing the consensus of $0.61.
+In other words, it topped the consensus by $0.03, resulting in a 4.90% surprise.
+In the 3 months period before the previous quarter which was closed on 6/29/2022, the stock recorded adjusted earnings per share of $0.64 in contrast with the Outlook of $0.61.
+That was a difference of $0.03 and a surprise of 4.90%.

 Paramount Global (PARA): Earnings History